Backstage at Birdland

 October 26, 2000

-Percussionist Reggie Nicholson, a member of the AACM will present the Brass Concept at the Merkin Concert Hall on October 26, 2000.
+Percussionist Reggie Necholson, a member of the AACM will present the Brass Concept at the Merkin Concert Hall on October 26, 2000.
 Merkin Hall is at 129 West 67th St in NYC.
 (On the North side of West 67th St., AMS - BWY)

 Merkin Concert Hall